 Embalming: Decedents must not have been embalmed, or have been embalmed only with nontoxic products approved by the Green Burial Council.

-Plots: All plots are 5 feet by 10 feet.
+All plots are 5 feet by 10 feet.
 All burials are 3-1/2 to 4 feet.
 Family members may not dig graves, but can coordinate with a MHHC authorized person.
 Family members and friends are permitted to fill graves, but should inform the Sexton of their plans.
+Purchase of plots does not guarantee usability.
+If a plot is not viable for burial, a substitution will be made if available.

-Memorialization: Permanent memorialization is allowed in the form of natural rocks and can be inscribed.
+Memorialization: Permanent memorialization is allowed in the form of natural rocks only and can be inscribed.
+Dimensions are limited to 16″ tall by 18″ deep by 24″ wide.
+Placement must be coordinated with MHHC Sexton.

 No artificial flowers or plants, potted plants, boxes, toys, artwork, ornaments, chairs or similar articles will be permitted.
 Exceptions are made for Christmas, Easter, Mother’s Day, Father’s Day, Memorial Day and Veterans’ Day.